 Click Here for tab for Wonderwall

-You knew it was coming; Wonderwall, probably the most covered song of all time.
-Played at bar gigs to the point where it’d feel odd if you saw an acoustic performance at a pub finish, and this song hadn’t been played.
+You knew it was coming.
+Probably the most covered song of all time… Wonderwall.
+Played at bar gigs to the point where it’d feel odd if you saw an acoustic performance at a pub finish without having played it.
 It is one of the best selling singles of all time, going quintuple platinum and topping the charts the world over.
-It was even named the second greatest song of all time by Q magazine.
+It was even named the Second Greatest Song of All Time by Q magazine.

 The Chainsmokers – Something Just Like This

 There aren’t a ton of acoustic songs that will get people dancing, but this is definitely one of them.
-It doesn’t hurt that the original was an EDM mega hit, but the acoustic treatment that most people play – modelled on Nicole Cross’s cover – has a very rythmic and stabbing guitar pattern at the right times that should get people out of their seats without having to resort to tired tunes like American Pie.
+It doesn’t hurt that the original was an EDM mega hit, but the acoustic treatment that most people play – modeled on Nicole Cross’ cover – has a very rhythmic and stabbing guitar pattern at the right times that should get people out of their seats without having to resort to tired tunes like American Pie.

 Mark Ronson ft Bruno Mars – Uptown Funk